Installation and Configuration

 Each function should be created with the default settings under "Basic Information"

 Once the Lambda function has been created, the Netacea code will need to be added by uploading the supplied zip file.
-This can be dowloaded from the Netacea Admin Portal.
+This can be downloaded from the Netacea Admin Portal.

 Upload the Netacea supplied zip file.